MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/1-Svelte-intro.md

 "A UI framework that uses a compiler to let you write breathtakingly concise components that do minimal work in the browser, using languages you already know — HTML, CSS and JavaScript..."

+"a frontend framework & compiler to generate minimal, optimized JavaScript code for web applications."

 ### Compiled.
  - Produces highly optimized _vanilla JavaScript_.
  - smaller application bundles and better performance